microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-permissions-howto.md

 ### Step 4: Grant admin consent for permissions that require admin consent

-1. Sign in to the [Azure portal](https://portal.azure.com) as a user in one of the following roles: Global Administrator, Privileged Role Administrator, Cloud Application Administrator, Application Administrator, or a custom role that includes the permission to grant permissions to applications.
+1. Sign in to the [Azure portal](https://portal.azure.com) as a user in one of the following Azure AD roles: Global Administrator, Privileged Role Administrator, Cloud Application Administrator, Application Administrator, or a custom role that includes the permission to grant permissions to apps.
 1. Search for and select **Azure Active Directory**.
 1. Under **Manage**, select **App registrations**.
 1. In the **App registrations** window, select the **All Applications** tab then select the application for which you added Azure AD Graph permissions.